-Lungworm was once rare in the UK but is becoming more common, so it's important to know what causes it and how you can prevent it.
+Lungworm in dogs was once rare in the UK but is becoming more common, so it's important to know what causes it and how you can prevent it.

 What is lungworm?